 This schedule does not have to be anything intense.
 It can literally be a few hours carved out each day.
 The key is that it’s the same few hours.

 Taking breaks is super important because children have a very short attention span.
 It also depends on the child and age.
-For instance, my oldest who is in second grade, would rather work and get things done.
+For instance, my oldest who is now in 4th grade, would rather work and get things done.
 She doesn’t want as many breaks.
-While my youngest who is in kindergarten wants breaks all of the time.
+While my youngest who is in 2nd wants breaks all of the time.

 The best thing to do is play it by ear.
 Sometimes even you will need a break as frustration kicks in here and there.
 All of which is completely normal!
 Your breaks could even incorporate some of the additional learning resources as most of them are setup like a game.